 - Live consciously.
 That means paying attention to your actions and choices; every action you take should have meaning to you.
 “We cannot feel competent and worthy while conducting our lives in a mental fog,” writes Nathaniel Branden, author of the classic book, The Six Pillars of Self-Esteem.
 The choices you make give you a sense of the kind of person you are.
 The sum of these creates the experience of self-esteem.

 - Take 100% responsibility for everything in your life you can control.
+(This is very hard to do, but it can be transformative).
 Success magazine publisher Darren Hardy stresses this in his book The Compound Effect, and it’s echoed by both Branden and Hendricks: You have 100% responsibility for your actions, inactions and reactions.
 “When you embrace this, your life will never be the same,” Hardy has said.
-According to Branden, to feel competent and worthy of happiness, you need a sense of control over your life.
+According to Branden, to feel competent and worthy of happiness, you must feel a sense of control over your life.
 It doesn’t mean you won’t make mistakes.
 We all do.
-But when things do go wrong, Stanford University psychologist Carol S. Dweck, author of Mindset: How We Can Learn How to Fulfill Our Potential suggests you “ask yourself ‘What did I (or can I) learn from that experience.
+But when things do go wrong, Stanford University psychologist Carol S. Dweck, author of Mindset: How We Can Learn How to Fulfill Our Potential suggests you ask yourself what your role was and what changes you would make next time, as well as “What did I (or can I) learn from that experience?
 How can I use it as a basis for growth?’”

 - Continually learn and improve yourself, your knowledge and your skills, suggests Dweck.
 This builds confidence.

 - Take risks.
-Not of the dangerous variety, but by just moving outside your comfort zone.
+Not of the dangerous variety, but when there is something you want to accomplish, be willing to stretch beyond your comfort zone.
 (See my article on the science behind taking risks here)